aliostad/SuperBenchmarker/README.md

 To dry-run a particular set-up you can use `-d (--dryRun)` which fires a single requests and outputs the result.

-# Taking it to next level
+# Taking it to the next level
 ## Send custom headers/payload to the API
 In order to send custom headers (or payload), you need a template file.
 A template file is a text file which - similar to HTTP - has headers and values in each line, then an empty line, and in the end the payload (assuming you are sending a text payload).